Food, Drink, and Accommodation on Manaslu Circuit Trek

 • Tibetan Butter Tea: A traditional drink made of tea leaves, yak butter, and salt; Rich and energetic.

-Option for Coffee Lovers
+Options for Coffee Lovers

 • Black Coffee: Simple ground coffee without additives.